 7. If I block a person, can they tell?

 A common symptom of blocking is that you can’t see the “last seen” or “online” status.
-Be warned though, if the other person uses WhatsApp on an iPhone, they may have turned off this feature.
+As we’ve already seen though, this might be because they’ve deactivated those privacy settings.

 Another result of blocking is that messages are left with only one tick and never get a second, although this could also be due to other causes, like the phone being turned off or lost.

-If you know it’s neither of these reasons, the chances that you’ve been blocked are hight, but it’s still not 100%.
-If you really wanna know, trying sending an SMS or calling the person.
+If you know it’s neither of these reasons, the chances that you’ve been blocked are high, but it’s still not 100%.
+If you really want to know, you’re going to have to try calling them or sending them a message.

-8. Is there any way to silence a group and receive the messages after?
+8. Is there any way to silence a group and still receive messages?

 You don’t need to.